 The object replacement process demonstrated above follows Python’s normal processing of any statement which changes the value of an immutable object and is not a special exception for function returns.

-Note that Python functions return a value of none when no return statement is executed or when a return with no arguments is executed.
+Note that Python functions return a value of None when no return statement is executed or when a return with no arguments is executed.

 6.32.2 Guidance to language users

-Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments; and
+Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments

-If a function wants to ensure that it does not change mutable arguments it can make copies of those arguments and operate on them instead.
+Uses types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy

+.

 6.33 Dangling References to Stack Frames [DCM]

 6.33.1 Applicability to language

-Python has a foreign function library called ctypes which allows C functions to be called in DLLs or shared libraries.
+With the exception of interfacing with other languages, Python does not have this vulnerability.
+For example, Python has a foreign function library called ctypes which allows C functions to be called in DLLs or shared libraries.
 It can provide the opportunity to read, and potentially change, memory locations:

 import ctypes